-This seemingly humble soup really steals the show – not bad for 6 ingredients!
+This seemingly humble soup really steals the show - and comes in at just 256 calories per bowl.

-Water is used instead of broth.
-If you’re scoffing at this and already plan to substitute broth (like I always find myself doing), resist!
-Really, this is the one time where water is the winner because it doesn’t muddy that pure sweet potato flavor we are after.
-(I’ve tried other soups with water and always prefer broth… this is the only exception I’ve ever allowed).
+Speaking of not diluting the flavor, this recipe uses water instead of broth.
+If you're scoffing at this and already plan to substitute broth (like I always find myself doing), resist!
+Really, this is the one time where water is the winner because it doesn't muddy that pure sweet potato flavor we are after.

 - 1 shallot